aragon/aragon-cli/docs/Apm-commands.md

 - `--only-content`: For minor and patch upgrades; whether to skip contract compilation, deployment and contract artifact generation.
 - `--only-artifacts`: Whether just generate artifacts file without publishing.
+- `--init`: Arguments to be passed to contract constructor on deploy.
+Need to be separated by a space.
+The `@ARAGON_ENS` alias can be used and it will be replaced by the address of the ENS registry in the devchain.
 - `--provider`: The provider where the files of the package will be published to.
 Defaults to `ipfs`.
 - `--files`: The path to the files that will be published.
 Defaults to the current directory.
 - `--ignore`: A gitignore pattern of files to ignore.
 Specify multiple times to add multiple patterns.
 Defaults to just the `node_modules` directory.